jaelliot/geckoforge/docs/templates/implementation-prompt.md

 The resulting configuration will be **built into an ISO** that users install, not applied to an existing openSUSE system.

+You are running on a Windows development machine without Nix installed.
+All Nix code should be syntactically correct but validation will happen when the ISO is built and deployed on the target Linux system.
+Focus on proper Nix syntax and Home-Manager patterns from the existing codebase.

 1.  **Plan & Structure**:
     *   Briefly outline your implementation plan.
 Organize work into numbered batches for major steps and lettered sub-batches for granular tasks (e.g., 1a, 1b, 2a).
     *   Use artifacts to keep batches small and auditable; avoid mega-drops that span multiple layers simultaneously.